benlue/sql-soar/README.md

 So the signatures of the querying calls can be summarized as below:

-    soar.query('table_name', query, callback);
+    soar.query('table_name', query_values, cb);
-    soar.list('table_name', query, callback);
+    soar.list('table_name', query_values, cb);

-where "query" is the column-value pair that will be translated into the WHERE clause.
-If the query object contains more than one properties, they wil be ANDed together.
+where "query_values" is the column-value pair that will be translated into the WHERE clause.
+The query object can contain multiple properties.
+In that case, all properties wil be ANDed together.
 For example:

     soar.list('Person, {age:25, city:'Oakland'}, callback);

-is like querying database with the following SQL statement:
+is the same as the following SQL statement:

     SELECT * FROM Person WHERE age = 25 AND city = 'Oakland';